Gut Records

 Gut Records was a British independent record label, based in Maida Vale in London, England.

 Formed in 1991, Gut was founded by Guy Holmes, who had been Head of Promotions at Island Records.
 The first single released on the label, Right Said Fred's song "I'm Too Sexy", became a worldwide hit.

-In August 2008, the company went bankrupt and its assets were sold to Phoenix Music International Ltd.
+In August 2008, the company's assets were sold to Phoenix Music International Ltd.